Maringá: Sports

-Maringá currently has two professional football clubs, Grêmio Maringá and Maringá FC, the first play in the 2nd division of the Paranaense Championship and the second play in the 1st division of the Paranaense Championship.
-Both play their games at the Stadium Willie Davids, with a capacity up to 15,300 fans.
-The most traditional club is Grêmio Maringá, who has won three State Championships, and has been four times with the vice-championship.
-Meanwhile, Maringá FC never won titles.
+Maringá currently has two professional football clubs, Grêmio Maringá and Maringá FC, the former plays in the 2nd division of the Paranaense Championship and the latter plays in the 1st division of the Paranaense Championship.
+Both play their games at Stadium Willie Davids, with a capacity up to 15,300 fans.
+The most traditional club is Grêmio Maringá, which has won three State Championships, and a runner-up in four.
+Meanwhile, Maringá FC has won state lower division and cup titles.
 The city used to have a third team, currently dormant, Adap Galo Maringá.
-All the teams play at the city's stadium Estádio Willie Davids.
+All of the aforementioned teams play at the city's stadium Estádio Willie Davids.

 Universities

-Among several private faculties, the ones that usually stand out in terms of number of undergraduates and graduates are:
+Among several private universities, the ones that usually stand out in terms of number of undergraduates and graduates are: